Toll Milling Gold Stock in the Atico Valley in Peru

 This profile is part of a paid investor education campaign.*

-Montan Mining Corp.
-(TSXV:MNY; FSE:S5GM) is an emerging low-cost gold producer working in the mining district of Caraveli, Arequipa Province, Peru.
-Montan Mining will execute on a third party and partnered mineral feed model to maintain maximal throughput on a small gold mill to create near-term cash flow, allowing the company to grow organically.
-The Company will grow its supply through agreements and partnerships and acquire additional properties in the future.
+Fidelity Minerals will execute on an owned mineral feed model to maintain maximal throughput on a small gold mill to create near-term cash flow, allowing the company to grow organically.
+The company will grow its supply through agreements and partnerships and acquire additional properties in the future.

 Peru is a highly ranked Latin American leader in mined commodities and over 60 percent of its exports are generated by the mining sector.
 The Peruvian government encourages foreign investment by guaranteeing stable income tax regulation and dividend distribution.
 There are also no restrictions on the repatriation of earnings, currency exchange practices, the remittance of dividends, interest or royalties or international transfers of capital.

-Montan Mining owns 100 percent of the Cerro Dorado Project.
-The property hosts the Cerro Dorado mill and the Rey Salomon mine.
-There is also an existing 45-person camp that provides accommodation, catering, office and storage facilities.
-In May & June 2018, Ausenco, an independent third party company conducted a due diligence exercise, with report that validated the Montan Mining’s plans (subject to certain conditions and assumptions) for the plant and made several recommendations to enhance mill efficiency and safety.
-The mill is currently capable of processing 45 tpd and will be upgraded to produce 115 tpd and will include a new 60 tpd flotation circuit that will enable the processing of mineral sources that include copper or other base metal minerals.
+Fidelity Minerals owns 100 percent of the Cerro Dorado Project, which hosts the Cerro Dorado mill and the Rey Salomon mine.
+A full service 45-person camp provides accommodation, catering, office and storage facilities, and In May & June 2018, Ausenco, an independent third-party Engineering Consultancy conducted a due diligence exercise, with report that validated the Fidelity Minerals’ plans (subject to certain conditions and assumptions) for the plant and made several recommendations to enhance mill efficiency and safety.
+The mill is currently capable of processing 60 tpd and will be upgraded to produce 115 tpd, and will include a new flotation circuit that will enable the processing of mineral sources that include copper or other base metal minerals.

 Since 2012, the Rey Salomon mine has recorded sales of 1,675 tonnes grading 11.80 g/t gold.
 The on-standby mine is adjacent to the Cerro Dorado mill and is fully permitted.

-In June 2018, Lions Bay Capital Inc. (TSXV:LBI) was approved to be a control person in the company by voting shareholders at Montan Mining’s annual general meeting.
+In June 2018, Lions Bay Capital Inc. (TSXV:LBI) was approved to be a control person in the company by voting shareholders at Fidelity Minerals’ annual general meeting.
 Lions Bay is an activist investor in the resource and technology sectors.
-They are working with Montan Mining to recapitalize the company and to execute a strategy that will allow the company to become a near-term gold producer with expansion opportunities.
+They are working with Fidelity Minerals to recapitalize the company and to execute a strategy that will allow the company to become a near-term gold producer with expansion opportunities.

-Montan Mining’s executive team is experienced in both the mining and financial sectors.
-Jose Luis Garcia Yrivarren, Montan Mining’s VP Operations in Peru, was a former commercial manager and buyer for Peru’s largest private toll milling company.
+Fidelity Minerals’ executive team is experienced in both the mining and financial sectors.
+Jose Luis Garcia Yrivarren, Fidelity Minerals’ VP Operations in Peru, was a former commercial manager and buyer for Peru’s largest private third party gold milling company.
 He brings an extensive network and has deep relationships with desirable mineral suppliers.
 Management and insiders, including Lions Bay, also notably own approximately 50 percent of company shares.

 - Near-term precious metal milling production in mining-friendly Peru.